keycloak/keycloak/GOVERNANCE.md

 Every 6 months (March and September) active maintainers fill in a survey covering what they have been doing as a maintainer for the last period, and what they are planning on focusing on in the next period.
 The survey is not made publicly available, but is shared with existing maintainers.
-This serves to purposes; firstly for the maintainers group to better understand what each maintainer is focusing on, and secondly to identify maintainers that are no longer active.
+This serves two purposes; firstly for the maintainers group to better understand what each maintainer is focusing on, and secondly to identify maintainers that are no longer active.

 In the majority of cases a maintainer is removed by the maintainer stepping down themselves (by sending an email to